shezik/SuspendHack/README.md

 Then open a book.
 Now you should be able to put Kindle to sleep with a press of the power button even if you launched KOReader with the "no framework" option in KUAL.

 (No menu is implemented yet.)

+### Why I don't see the "no framework" option in KUAL?

+Modify /mnt/*(us, or sd)*/extensions/koreader/menu.json or use the one I provided.

 ## Known issues